nlsg/batd/README.md

 it is just one python script and one class for the daemon functionallity, all written in python

+# dependancies
+this daemon is not crossplatform yet, it just works on unix

 # installation
 no installation is required, but a python3.x.x iinterpreter